- Pop Med Bldg. 212

 Coordinator, Master of Public Health Program | Associate Professor | BASc, MBA, PhD, CIPHI(C)

-I have experience as a public health professional within a local public health agency, as an executive director with a public health association, and as an educator and administrator with two public health programs.
+I have experience as a public health professional within a local public health agency, as an executive director with a public health association, and as an educator and administrator with two public health education programs.
 My research interests centre on population health interventions by exploring and guiding public health policy development, program implementation, practice, and outcome evaluation, all with the purpose of creating a more effective, proactive public health system.
-I am the immediate past Chair of the Natural, Engineering and Physical Sciences Research Ethics Board and I am the current Vice Chair of the Board of Graduate Studies.
-I sit on numerous public health-related committees and boards (see Service to Society for details).
+I am the current Chair of the Board of Graduate Studies, University of Guelph, as well as the National Collaborating Centre for Environmental Health, and the National Collaborating Centre for Methods and Tools.
+I am the immediate past chair of the Natural, Physical, and Engineering Science Research Ethics Board, University of Guelph, and the Canadian Network of Schools and Programs of Population and Public Health.
+I sit on numerous other public health-related committees and boards (see Service to Society for details).

 I have a specific interest in the area of environmental public health issues, and public health policy and administration.
 Further, I have an interest in public health education both within a university and workplace setting, and university student wellness.
 However, my research interests span across all of public health.
 Please refer to the Selected Publications section to browse some of my recent research activities.
 My main research interests include: